Capitals lose to Flyers, miss chance to reclaim 1st in East

+WASHINGTON (AP) — Falling flat after an emotional week, the Washington Capitals cost themselves their easiest path to a division title and showed worrying signs with the playoffs approaching.

-WASHINGTON (AP) — Rookie Wade Allison scored twice, Brian Elliott made 28 saves and the Philadelphia Flyers beat the Capitals 4-2 on Friday night to prevent Washington from reclaiming first place in the East Division.
+The Capitals lost to the Philadelphia Flyers 4-2 Friday night, missing their chance to reclaim first place in the East Division.
+They trail the Pittsburgh Penguins by two points with two games left on their regular-season schedule.

-The Capitals trail the Pittsburgh Penguins by two points with two games left on their regular-season schedule.
-A Penguins victory in their regular-season finale against last-place Buffalo on Saturday and another Washington loss to Philadelphia hours later would clinch the division for Pittsburgh.
+A victory in their regular-season finale against last-place Buffalo on Saturday and another Washington loss to Philadelphia hours later would clinch the division for Pittsburgh.

+“They’re big points for us that we let get by here, so there can’t be any excuses,” Capitals coach Peter Laviolette said.
+“We needed to be better.
+I just thought we were just on our heels too much.”

 Long since eliminated from playoff contention, the Flyers nevertheless outplayed the Capitals, who were again without captain Alex Ovechkin and defenseman Justin Schultz because of lower-body injuries and top center Evgeny Kuznetsov, who’s on the NHL COVID protocol list.
 Rookie goaltender Vitek Vanecek allowed three goals on 28 shots in his third consecutive start with Ilya Samsonov also out for protocol reasons.

+“There were times in the game where we were the better team and there were times where we put out foot off the gas and they had their chances,” said Washington’s Daniel Sprong, who scored his sixth goal in his past six games and has 13 this season.
+“We know playoffs is coming up, and that’s not how we want to play.”

-Daniel Sprong scored his 13th goal of the season and sixth in his past six games mostly in Ovechkin’s usual spot in the lineup.
-T.J.
-Oshie added his fourth in the past two games since the death of his father, but the Capitals’ comeback bid from a 3-1 deficit fell short.
+Capitals winger T.J.
+Oshie scored his fourth goal in the past two games since the death of his father, but the Capitals’ comeback bid from a 3-1 deficit fell short.

+“We didn’t capitalize on a couple chances, and we kind of dug ourselves too big a hole to get out of,” Oshie said.
+“Those aren’t types of games that we want to have at this point in the year.”

+Flyers rookie Wade Allison scored twice, and Brian Elliott made 28 saves.
 Joel Farabee took advantage of a defensive-zone miscue by Washington to open the scoring 1:44 into the game, and Sean Couturier sealed it for Philadelphia with an empty-net goal with 30.1 seconds left.

+“I thought our whole group skated well,” Flyers coach Alain Vigneault said.
+“I liked the energy we brought to the table.”

 CAPITALS ABSENCES